coolluv50/SQL-Data-Explorations/README.md

 # SQL-Data-Explorations
 # This project examines different case studies (corresponding files in 'go to file' folder) for data exploration.
-Respective query for each case study below the case study title
+See respective queries for each case study below the case study title

 -- Ensure master database is in use